kvprashant/install-rails/README.md

 ### Linux

-Currently supports Ubuntu, Linux Mint and other Debian based distributions.
+Currently supports OpenSUSE Leap 42.1

+Not tested on other SUSE distributions.

 ### Mac OS X